-For such reasons I think of this as the Irony Age.
 For another example, hominids that were not human were presumably hunted by primitive tribes of humans.
-Many of them might have been hunted to extinction, as humans evolved.
+Many of them might have been hunted to extinction, as humans evolved; such is evolution.
 Neanderthals took their time becoming extinct, so they might have evolved an instinctive fear of the human form: those without some such fear may well have had a significant disadvantage.
-And since white people are the product of humans and neanderthals, it is conceivable that a fear of black people evolved in neanderthals and was then inherited by white people.
-That is, it is conceivable that racism was caused by black people.
-Maybe not, of course; but do you find yourself wanting to say "Probably not," instead of "Maybe not," simply because of political correctness?
-The irony is that since most scientists would, similarly, want to say "Probably not," it would also be scientifically correct to say it (since science is what scientists do).
+This is only a possibility.
+But since white people are the product of humans and neanderthals, it is conceivable that a fear of humans evolved in neanderthals and was then inherited by white people.
+That is, it is a reasonable scientific theory that racism was originally caused by black people (ironically).
+Maybe it is not a true theory, of course; but, do you find yourself wanting to say "probably not" instead of "maybe not"?
+Would that be for scientific, or for political reasons?
+Since most scientists would want to say "probably not" it would not only be politically correct, it would be scientifically correct to say that, because science is what scientists do (ironically).

 So much for racism; what about sexism?
 Well, there is a slight difference in average height between women and men.
 Some of the causes of that fact may well have been sexist, but the fact itself is not.
 It is just a fact.
 Still, one of the consequences of it is that the tallest adults are predominantly male.
-That is mainly because of the Bell curve.
-Again, that is not sexist, but humans do tend quite strongly to look up to taller humans (pun intended).
-That is probably not in itself sexist.
-But it does mean that when it comes to promotions to top positions, taller humans – who are mostly men – tend to do better.
-Consequently there is a significant chunk of the gender pay gap.
-The irony is that trying to make things fairer by promoting women who apply – probably taller women – over the least attractive men who apply – probably the smaller of the men – would worsen the actual unfairness of our looking up to taller humans.
-It is likely that seeking equality elsewhere could similarly worsen sexism (although describing particular cases would probably get me described as sexist).
+That is mainly because of the bell curve: random variation produces values that lie on a curve shaped like a bell, most of them clustered around the middle.
+Put a bell curve close to another one and there is a lot of overlap in the middle, but on each extreme almost all the outliers are from just one of those curves.
+Again, that is not sexist, it is mathematics.
+Now, humans do tend, quite strongly, to look up to taller humans (pun intended); which is again probably not, in itself, sexist, but it does mean that when it comes to promotions to top positions, taller humans – who are mostly men – tend to do better.
+This results in part of the gender pay gap.
+As a result of successful legislation against sexism, the gender pay gap is now mostly affecting older women, and those in the top jobs (who tend to be older).
+So the height factor might be a significant part of this gap.